Data-driven balanced truncation for second-order systems with generalized proportional damping: Introduction

 \item In \Cref{sec:theorConsiderations}, we derive theoretical results regarding \soQuadbt{}. \Cref{thm:stability} shows that \soQuadbt{} preserves asymptotic stability when the data are generated by a second-order system~\cref{eqn:soSys} with symmetric positive definite (\SPD{}) mass, damping and stiffness matrices, and \Cref{thm:error} derives bounds that control the error in the reduced-order model matrices in terms of the associated quadrature error.

-\item Because the damping coefficients $f(s)$ and $g(s)$ are typically not known a priori, in \Cref{sec:pracConsiderations}, we propose a computational procedure to estimate these weights from frequency response data in the special cases of Rayleigh and structural damping.
-Specifically, \Cref{thm:grads} provides the gradients needed to infer suitable damping parameters from data. \end{itemize} Several numerical examples are presented in \Cref{sec:numerics}, which validate the proposed data-driven modeling method and demonstrate its effectiveness.
+\item Because the damping coefficients $f$ and $g$ are typically not known a priori, in \Cref{sec:pracConsiderations}, we propose a computational procedure to recover these weights from frequency response data in the special cases of Rayleigh and structural damping.
+Specifically, \Cref{thm:grads} provides the gradients needed to recover the underlying damping parameters from data. \end{itemize} Several numerical examples are presented in \Cref{sec:numerics}, which validate the proposed data-driven modeling method and demonstrate its effectiveness.
 The work is concluded in \Cref{sec:conclusions}.

+Parts of the theoretical results presented in \Cref{sec:soQuadBt} were derived in the course of writing the dissertation of the corresponding author~\cite{Rei25} and published therein.
+In~\cite{WanYWetal25}, the authors independently derive similar results to those contained in~\cite{Rei25} for the case of second-order \emph{velocity} balanced truncation.
+In contrast to~\cite{WanYWetal25}, our work considers position-velocity balanced truncation and is more general in the sense that it is presented for a broader class of dynamical systems, namely multiple-input/multiple-output second-order systems with position as well as velocity outputs and with the generalized proportional damping model~\cref{eqn:dampingModel}.
+Additionally, we note that most of the considerations in \Cref{sec:theorConsiderations,sec:pracConsiderations} have not been discussed for the velocity balancing approach in~\cite{WanYWetal25}, namely the stability preservation and the computational procedure for recovering unknown damping parameters.